Automated spear phishing discovered in the wild for the first time

 For the technical solutions there are numerous good suppliers, also from Germany.
 E-mail solutions from NoSpamProxy or HornetSecurity are also necessary additions, but they cannot stop everything.
 For this reason, the BSI calls awareness measures ‘a must’.

-Employee sensitization 'a must' according to BSI
+Employee sensitization is ‘a must’ according to the BSI

 There are several options to implement effective awareness raising measures.
 Informing the users initially via a circular mail is always a quick solution and a good reminder.
 Whether this reminder actually helps in case of doubt with the deceptively real-looking e-mail from the supposed colleague is open to question.
 In fact, in addition to a lack of attention, there is also often a lack of knowledge.
 In order to both increase attention in everyday life and to support the user in being able to recognize and report attacks, we offer individual spear phishing simulations as part of our phishing training courses.
+Spear-Phishing-Simulations an.

 In doing so, we are one step ahead of the current attacks: We use publicly available information from social media and the company website – just as a real attacker would do manually.
 However, IT-Seal has automated this process to a large extent, so that we can simulate targeted attacks on all employees, even for large companies.
 Because only through ‘learning by doing’ does sustainable security awareness develop.
 As a German cyber security start-Up, the topic of data protection and employee protection is of course central to us.